strohs/memeify/README.md

 The mile-high architectural view is as follows:
 1. A user submits an image file, along with text to be placed into the image, via an HTTP POST request to an AWS API Gateway endpoint.
-2. API Gateway receives the image and text as multipart/form data and send it to the memeify lambda function
+2. API Gateway receives the image and text as multipart/form data and sends it to the memeify lambda function
 3. The memeify lambda function validates the image and text to make sure it doesn't exceed size limitations, and if everything is ok, it will "bake" the text into the image and then save the image into an S3 bucket.
-If an error occured, a JSON response with a description of the error is returned to the caller.
+If an error occurred, a JSON response with a description of the error is returned to the caller.